filecoin-project/go-state-types/README.md

 We adopt a policy similar to the [Builtin-Actors repository](https://github.com/filecoin-project/builtin-actors?tab=readme-ov-file#versioning), with a key difference:

 - The minor number in the version correlates with the `ActorVersion` from the Builtin-Actors repository.
+(Builtin-Actors uses the major version number for this.)
-- We generally don't use major versions; these are always set to `0`.
+- We don't use major versions; these are always set to 0.
+This is because of Go's special handling of versions to avoid the need to change import paths for every single package, including internal ones, which would result in having more than one version of go-state-types in the dependency tree.

+Additional notes:

-- We strive for round minor versions to denote the definitive release for a given network upgrade.
-However, due to the unpredictability of software engineering, further releases may be made by bumping the patch number.
+- We strive for round minor versions (e.g., 0.x.0) to denote the definitive release for a given network upgrade.
+However, due to the unpredictability of software engineering, further releases may be made by bumping the patch number (e.g., 0.x.1).
 - Development versions use qualifiers like `-dev` (development) and `-rc` (release candidate).

 As an example of application of this policy for Go-State-Types to a v14 builtin-actor version lineage: